husenEF/simple-forums/README.md

 ## FLow
+**RULES**
+* Public Users: can see active forum, thread
+* Member :
+    * can do public user do
+    * can create (start) Thread
+    * can reply another Thread
-* rules:
+* Moderator:
-    * admin: can manage everithing
+    * can do Public User do,
-    * moderator: can manage assigned forums
+    * can do Member do
-    * members: can reply, post, create forum
+    * can manage thread inside forum assigned
+    * remove reply in thread
+* Admin:
-    * users: public users can view
+    * can manage everything
+    * CRUD FORUM
+    * CRUD Users
+    * Assinge member to moderator role

 ## Development

-* git
+* git,
 using [git flow](https://nvie.com/posts/a-successful-git-branching-model/) for development

-* Database,Mysql
+* Database : postgresql

-* ORM, Sequelize
+* ORM :  Sequelize